Do you want to create custom taxonomies in WordPress?

 Lastly, click the ‘Add New Subject’ button to create your new taxonomy.

-Simply go to the Books » Add new page to create a post.
-On the post edit screen, you’ll find the option to select or create new terms from the right column.
+In the post editor, you’ll find the option to select or create new terms from the right column.

 After adding terms, you can go ahead and publish that content.

-All your posts filed under that term will be accessible on your website on their own URL.
-For instance, posts filed under Fiction subject would appear at the following URL:
+All your posts filed under that term will be accessible on your website using their own URL.
+For instance, posts filed under the ‘Fiction’ subject would appear at the following URL:

 https://example.com/subject/fiction/

-Go to Appearance » Menus and select the terms you want to add under your custom taxonomy tab.
+You’ll want to head over to Appearance » Menus and select the terms you wish to add under your custom taxonomy tab that appears on the left side of the screen.

 You can now visit your website to see your menu in action.

-For more detailed, see our step by step guide on how to create a dropdown menu in WordPress.
+For more details, you can refer to our step-by-step guide on how to create a dropdown menu in WordPress.

-You can also add enable RSS feed for custom taxonomies in WordPress and allow users to subscribe individual terms.
+You can also for custom taxonomies and allow users to subscribe to individual terms.
+That way, your readers will only receive updates about the specific content that matters to them.

-If you want to customize the layout of your custom taxonomy pages, then you can check out Beaver Themer or Divi.
-They’re both drag and drop WordPress page builder that allows you to create custom layouts without any coding.
+If you want to customize the layout of your custom taxonomy pages, then you can check out SeedProd.
+It’s the best drag-and-drop WordPress page builder and theme builder that allows you to create custom layouts without any coding.

 We hope this article helped you learn how to create custom taxonomies in WordPress.
-You may also want to see our guide on how WordPress works behind the scenes, and how to create a custom WordPress theme without writing any code.
+You may also want to see our guides on how to add taxonomy images (category icons) in WordPress and how to properly change, move, and delete WordPress categories.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.